uyuni-project/uyuni-rfc/accepted/00080-api-versioning.md

 consistent (API version `25` in Uyuni does not need to be the identical to the version `25` in SUMA)).
 2. currently, there is no defined rule to increase the API version.
-Sometimes the API is modified, but the version stays unchanged.
+Sometimes the API is modified, but the version stays unchanged, which makes it impossible to track a feature presence.

 ## Solution